aryan29/Quizoo/README.md

 Here is how the database design looks like for the Django App
 <img src="ReadmeAssets/model.png">
 </img>
-Database used is sqlite3 for current moment but will shift to postgresql in future
+Database used is sqlite3 at current moment but will shift to postgresql in future  if database grew

+It makes use of Redis for storing session on backend

 ##  Futures Coming
 * Automated Image Poctoring
 * Live Anouncements during online test from admin panel
 * View the candidate’s screen- live
+* Allow user to select questions of particular categories from the already avilable question set

 ## :camera_flash: ScreenShots
 | 1 | 2|